Ó Dálaigh: Later history of the sept

-One prominent exception to this trend was the Daly family of Dunsandle, which became part of the Protestant Ascendancy though its members often espoused the extension of Catholic rights.
+In Ireland, one prominent exception to the trend of impoverishment was the Daly family of Dunsandle, which became part of the Protestant Ascendancy though its members often espoused the extension of Catholic rights.
 Generations of this family served as mayors of, and MPs for, Galway, they were also raised to the peerage as Barons of Dunsandle.
 The Dunsandle Dalys claimed descent from Donnchadh Mór Ó Dálaigh and incorporated the Red Hand of Ulster into their coat of arms to record their ancient Uí Néill connections.
 Ultimately, the Dalys of Dunsandle retained their wealth and political prominence, but at the cost of losing the faith and culture their ancestors long upheld.

 A member of the above-mentioned line, Denis St. George Daly, won a gold medal for men's polo at the 1900 Summer Olympics in Paris.

+Portuguese branch

+Daniel O'Daly, son of Charles O'Daly and wife Mary O'Keefe and paternal grandson of Cornelius O'Daly, came to Portugal due to the religious persecutions in Ireland and married there Maria Madalena de Placência Spínola, daughter of António Pereira da Cunha and wife Júlia Maria de Placência Spínola, by whom he had at least one daughter, paternal grandmother of the 1st Viscount of Juromenha.